Explaining India-Nepal Border Conflict and Other Issues- A Letter to a Friend in India

 - India’s political interference in the last sixty years.

 This was not the first instance Nepal had faced blockade from its neighbor.
-The 2015 blockade prevailed from all the three sides of the country.
+The 2015 blockade prevailed from all three sides of the country.
 None of the mainstream media from India reported it.
 Do you believe that we spent six months of a nightmare with a shortage of food, fuel, and other necessary items, including vital medicine and women’s sanitary napkin?
 Massive queues of customers for cooking fuel packed public vehicles, and those bursting electric transformers (because of excessive load) were a nightmare.
 This abnormal experience was a new interference in their life for residents below 35 years old as we hadn’t experienced 1989’s blockade.

 I wouldn’t be surprised if you also are unknown to those happenings.
 One of my close Indian friends said, “There was no ever blockade to Nepal sanctioned by India.”
 He asked me to show some articles or references to prove it.
 I had no articles or links published from Indian media.
 Still, I showed him a Rajya Sabha (Legislative Upper house) video of Late Sushma Swaraj, Minister of Foreign Affairs (2014–2019), where she says such (2015) blockade had happened earlier (In 1989) too.
-My friend got to know that there was a blockade from the Indian side, but that couldn’t convince him how tough were daily Nepalese life for six months in 2015, mainly when the country was on the verge of recovering from earthquake shock.
+My friend got to know that there was a blockade from the Indian side, but that couldn’t convince him how tough were daily Nepalese life for six months in 2015, mainly when the country was on the verge of recovering earthquake shock.

 India constructed a road in the disputed territory.